Lanthoiba2022/Flickd-AI-Hackathon/README.md

 This MVP implements Flickd's intelligent system for:
 - Extracting frames from fashion videos
 - Detecting fashion items using YOLOv8
-- Matching detected items to product catalog using CLIP embeddings
+- Matching detected items to product catalog using CLIP embeddings & FAISS
 - Classifying video vibes using NLP

 ## Setup Instructions